Bayesian Neural Networks for Macroeconomic Analysis: Macroeconomic forecasting using BNNs

 Two examples illustrate how the scatter plot can be interpreted.
-Points in the quadrant with R2$>1$ and LPL$>0$ represent situations where the BNN is extracting information from $\bm x_t$ that leads to a higher in-sample fit and this information pays off for density forecasts.
-If R2$\approx 1$ but LPL $>0$ both models explain a similar amount of in-sample variation but density forecasting performance of the BNN is superior.
+Points in the quadrant with $\text{R2}>1$ and $\text{LPL}>0$ represent situations where the BNN is extracting information from $\bm x_t$ that leads to a higher in-sample fit and this information translates into more accurate density forecasts.
+If $\text{R2}\approx1$ but $\text{LPL}>0$ both models explain a similar amount of in-sample variation but density forecasting performance of the BNN is superior.
 In this case, these differences are likely driven by higher order moments of the predictive distribution.

-Analyzing the scatter plots in Figure \ref{fig:scatter_lpl_r2} provides several insights.
-We find that for Macro A.1, inflation, several points lie in the high R2, positive LPL quadrant.
-This implies that the BNN provides a somewhat higher in-sample fit which often translates into slightly better out-of-sample LPLs, since the majority of points lie above the zero line.

-This story carries over to predicting employment (Macro A.3).
-Most points are clustered to the right of the vertical line featuring relative R2 above one.
-However, one of the consistent patterns emerging from our forecasting exercise was that BNNs work much better during economic downturns.
-When we focus on the points far out in the north-eastern corner we find periods which are characterized by high R2s but also substantially higher LPLs.
-The first is January 2000 corresponding to the dotcom recession and the second is spring 2020 (i.e., March and April 2020) when employment numbers exhibited historic declines due to the Covid-19 pandemic.
-In these three months, the BNN was explaining up to 5 percent more in-sample variation than the linear model.
-This translated into much better LPLs.